sebastian-meckovski/CNC-File-Editor-QT5/README.md

 This program automates routine changes, eliminating the need for manual effort previously taking up an average of one hour per week for engineers.
 With just a few clicks, it streamlines file modifications, significantly reducing production costs.
+For visual demonstrations, please refer to the screenshots and video provided below.

 ### Key Features
 - Batch Editing: Effortlessly make changes to a multitude of .hop and .txt files at once.